-Many people want to use a mechanic they know and trust after their vehicle has been damaged in an accident, however the insurance adjuster you work with will likely want you to use one of their preferred shops.
+Many people want to use a mechanic they know and trust after their vehicle has been damaged in an accident, however, the insurance adjuster you work with will likely want you to use one of their preferred shops.
 Before you agree, do a little homework and make sure the proposed shop has a good reputation and will perform the repair to your satisfaction.
-You can ask around in your community about the shop, check with the Better Business Bureau (BBB) to make sure they have no complaints, and you can even ask your own mechanic what they think.
+You can ask around in your community about the shop, check out reviews on Google to make sure they have no complaints, and you can even ask your own mechanic what they think.

-Alternately, you can ask the insurance company if you can use your own mechanic for the repairs.
+Alternatively, you can ask the insurance company if you can use your own mechanic for the repairs.
 While some companies want to steer you towards shops in their Direct Repair or Referral Program (DRP)—to save time and money, of course—they will still allow you to select the body shop of your choice if you ask.
 Don’t discount the importance of a good body shop.
-Shoddy repairs can not only cause problems for you, but can negatively impact your cars value and make it harder to sell later on for a fair price.
+Shoddy repairs can not only cause problems for you but can negatively impact your car's value and make it harder to sell later on for a fair price.

 Once you’ve hashed out where your car will be repaired, you should find out if the insurance company requires the use of aftermarket or OEM (original equipment manufacturer) parts.
 Confused about the difference?
 If you’ve never had to have a car repaired before, then this is probably new territory for you.

-- Resale value: If you plan to sell your vehicle in the future, you may want to consider the impact of using non-OEM parts on your vehicle’s resale value.
-If you lease your vehicle then using aftermarket parts may invalidate your least agreement, so be sure to check before agreeing to their use.
+- Resale value.
+If you plan to sell your vehicle in the future, you may want to consider the impact of using non-OEM parts on your vehicle’s resale value.
+If you lease your vehicle, then using aftermarket parts may invalidate your lease agreement, so be sure to check before agreeing to their use.

-- Certification: If you agree to use aftermarket parts, make sure they have been approved by approved by the Certified Automotive Parts Association (CAPA).
+- Certification.
+If you agree to use aftermarket parts, make sure they have been approved by the Certified Automotive Parts Association (CAPA).

 We’ve all heard of CarFax and similar vehicle tracking programs.
-Once your car has been in an accident, dealers and buyers will find out about it through one of these programs, and many people will always consider it less valuable than a comparable vehicle with a clean accident history.
-Consider this: if you were presented with two nearly identical vehicles that were priced the same, and the only difference was that one of the cars had been involved in an accident – which one would you pick?
+Once your car has been in an accident, dealers and buyers will find out about it through one of these programs, and many people will consider it less valuable than a comparable vehicle with no accident history.
+Consider this: if you were presented with two nearly identical vehicles that were priced the same, and the only difference was that one of the cars had been involved in an accident, which one would you pick?
 Regardless of the nature of the accident, most people are leery of purchasing a car that has previously been in an accident—especially if it costs the same as one that has not.
 Even if you were willing to buy the vehicle that had been in an accident, you would probably try to negotiate down the price.
 Perceived loss of value is just one way that your car can suddenly be worth less after an accident.

-Another way your vehicle can lose value is if the insurance company either intentionally or unintentionally does not pay all the repairs to be performed as necessary.
-This can lead to poorly installed aftermarket parts, or necessary repairs that aren’t completed at all.
+Another way your vehicle can lose value is if the insurance company either intentionally or unintentionally does not pay for all the repairs to be performed as necessary.
+This can lead to poorly installed aftermarket parts or necessary repairs that aren’t completed at all.
 Probably the most obvious way to reduce a vehicle’s value is to use aftermarket parts instead of OEM parts.
-In this case, you can talk to the insurance company and find out if they mandate the use of aftermarket parts, of if they will allow you to use OEM parts.
-As we mentioned previously, insurers may allow you to use OEM parts, however you might have to pay the price difference.
+In this case, you can talk to the insurance company and find out if they mandate the use of aftermarket parts or if they will allow you to use OEM parts.
+As we mentioned previously, insurers may allow you to use OEM parts, however, you might have to pay the price difference.

 The bottom line is that it can be very difficult to get an insurance company to pay up if you believe your car is now worth less because of an accident.
 The laws for diminished value vary by state, so your best bet is to speak with your attorney to find out your options.